Russian Dachshund Bloodlines: How Careful Lineage Creates Beautiful, Low-Set Miniature Puppies

 🧬 What We Really Mean by “Good Lineage”

-When we talk about lineage at Luxurious Dachshunds, we’re not simply talking about fancy kennel names or show photos.
+When we talk about lineage at Luxurious Dachshunds, we’re not simply referring to fancy kennel names or show photos.

 Good lineage means:

-Any imported Dachshund we consider must meet the same criteria as our UK-bred adults — and that includes being fully recorded with The Kennel Club once eligible, with transparent documentation available to puppy families.
+Any imported Dachshund we consider must meet the same criteria as our UK-bred adults.
+This includes being fully recorded with The Kennel Club once eligible, with transparent documentation available to puppy families.

 👂 How Lineage Influences Ear Set and Structure

-One of the hallmarks people adore in miniature smooth-haired Dachshunds is that beautifully soft, low-set ear framing the face.
+One hallmark that people adore in miniature smooth-haired Dachshunds is their beautifully soft, low-set ears framing the face.

 With carefully chosen Russian bloodlines, when paired with complementary UK lines, we can sometimes reinforce:

-But structure must never be prioritised over health.
-A pretty outline is meaningless if a dog is uncomfortable — which is why spinal soundness, joints and mobility are always assessed first.
+However, structure must never be prioritised over health.
+A pretty outline is meaningless if a dog is uncomfortable.
+This is why spinal soundness, joints, and mobility are always assessed first.

 🩺 Health Testing Comes Before Geography